- Tips

 2019-06-06

-The number of people affected by hearing impairments is growing all over the world.
-According to Hear-it.org data, as many as 16% of Europeans complain about the inconvenience of hearing loss.
+The number of people affected by hearing impairments is growing worldwide.
+According to data from Hear-it.org, as many as 16% of Europeans complain about inconveniences related to hearing loss.

-In the treatment of hearing loss, early detection of the defect is extremely important.
-In most cases, hearing loss occurs slowly and the changes may not be noticeable.
-Important indicators are the observed changes in the behavior of people affected by the defect, as well as the opinions of family and friends.
+In the treatment of hearing loss, early detection of the impairment is extremely important.
+In most cases, hearing loss occurs gradually, and the changes can be almost imperceptible.
+Significant indicators include observed changes in the behavior of those affected by the impairment, as well as opinions from family and friends.

-Below we draw your attention to the basic symptoms of hearing loss
+Below we draw attention to the basic symptoms of hearing loss

 Symptoms of hearing loss in adults

-- Asking the other person to repeat a statement or have trouble conducting a conversation
+- Asking the speaker to repeat themselves or having trouble holding a conversation

-- Misunderstanding of the interlocutor, especially in noisy environments
+- Not understanding the speaker, especially in a noisy environment

-- Increasing the volume of television or radio in a situation where the sound intensity is appropriate for others
+- Increasing the volume of the television or radio when the sound level is appropriate for others

 - Fatigue or stress caused by forced concentration while listening